Our Services

 Helpful Resources

-Onycholysis is the painless lifting of a nail from its bed, most often due to repeated trauma but also from fungal infection, psoriasis, chemical exposure, thyroid disease, or certain medications.
+Onycholysis is the painless separation of a nail from its nail bed, commonly caused by repeated trauma, fungal infection, psoriasis, chemical exposure, thyroid disease, or certain medications.

 Here's what you need to know about onycholysis, why it happens, and what medically approved steps you can take.